arch-adi21/DSA-Python/DSA day 2/DAY2.md

 ![Linked list](image.png)

-as you can check in the image that a s ingle data element is called `head` .
+as you can check in the image that a single data element is called `Node` .
+The first node in any LinkedList is called `head` .
 It contains information or the value of the data of current head and a pointer to the location of the next head.
 Same goes for the next head.
 The pointer location in the last head is genrally empty.

 ## Benefits of linked list over normal list